Having supports to pursue academic passions

 TU’s Military and Veterans Center continues to provide support.
 The community helps students, just like Kenney, feel more connected to their peers and helps them overcome any feelings of self-doubt associated with being a non-traditional student.
 Navigating life as a student veteran comes with its own set of challenges, but the MVC has the answers students need.

-As part of her academic journey, Kenney joined the Hill-Lopes Scholars Program, becoming her community of women in STEM at TU and beyond.
+As part of her academic journey, Kenney was fortunate to join the Hill-Lopes Scholars Program, becoming her community of women in STEM at TU and beyond.
 She met wonderful mentors who guided and challenged her academically, helping her shape her future as a biologist.

 Passion for biology

 Initially interested in marine wildlife and marine biology, the passion for biology focused more specifically on cancer and genetics.
-Her interests lie in how genes work and how humans operate on a molecular level.
+Her interests lie in how genes work and how molecular mechanisms contribute to human health.

 I want to pursue a path that will help others and add to the body of knowledge.